Rekord Bielsko-Biała (futsal)

 BTS Rekord Bielsko-Biała is a Polish futsal club based in Bielsko-Biała.
 As of the 2025–26 season, they compete in the Ekstraklasa, the top tier of Polish futsal.
-The most successful futsal club in Poland, they have won seven top-flight league titles, six Polish Cups and seven Super Cups, and hold the record for the most wins in each competition.
+The most successful futsal club in Poland, they have won seven top-flight league titles, seven Polish Cups and seven Super Cups, and hold the record for the most wins in each competition.

 History

 BTS Lipnik Bielsko-Biała was founded in 1994 with support of Janusz Szymura, president of the music label "Rekord", at an amateur football club based in the Lipnik district.
 While still maintaining the football department, Rekord switched its focus to futsal competitions, becoming one of the founders of the national championship.
 Except for the 1999–2000 season, Rekord played in the Ekstraklasa from 1994 to 2006, when it was relegated to the second division.
 In May 2000, the club changed its name to the BTS Rekord Lipnik Bielsko-Biała, and then to BTS Rekord Bielsko-Biała in June 2001.
 The return to the top flight in 2009 coincided with the beginning of a winning cycle that projected Rekord to the top of the Polish pentacalcio.
 In the 2012–13 season, the team led by Andrea Bucciol won the Polish Cup, the club's first national honour; in the following season, with Adam Kryger in charge, Rekord recorded a double by winning the national title and the Super Cup.
 In their UEFA Futsal Cup debut the 2014–15 season, Rekord recorded a win against Georgian club Iberia Star Tbilisi and two defeats before finishing 2nd in their group and exiting the competition.